Open- Label Trial of Sipuleucel-T Administered to Active Surveillance Patients for Newly Diagnosed Prostate Cancer (ProVent)

 Detailed Description

-Subjects randomized to the control arm will be followed on AS.
+Participants randomized to the control arm will be followed on AS.
 The Active Phase will begin at randomization and continues through completion of the end of Active Phase study visit (within 30 days of Biopsy 2).
-Once a subject from either the sipuleucel-T or control arms completes the end of Active Phase visit, they will enter the Follow-up Phase and complete Follow-up Phase visits every 6 months starting from their last Active Phase visit.
-The Follow-up Phase visits end when the last subject enrolled completes Biopsy 2 and end of Active Phase visit or until the study is terminated by the sponsor.
+Once a Participant from either the sipuleucel-T or control arms completes the end of Active Phase visit, they will enter the Follow-up Phase and complete Follow-up Phase visits every 6 months starting from their last Active Phase visit.
+The Follow-up Phase visits end when the last Participant enrolled completes Biopsy 2 and end of Active Phase visit or until the study is terminated by the sponsor.

 Study Type